 1.1 How To Use Python Venv Library.

-- Open a terminal and run below command.
+- Open a terminal and run the below command.

 (base) $ python3 -m venv test_python_env

-- Then you can see the test_python_env directory has been created in current folder.
+- Then you can see the test_python_env directory has been created in the current folder.

 (base) $ ls -l drwxr-xr-x 6 songzhao staff 192 Jan 24 18:26 test_python_env

-- To enter the virtual python environment, you should run $ source test_python_env/bin/activate script in terminal.
+- To enter the virtual python environment, you should run $ source test_python_env/bin/activate script in the terminal.

 (base) $ source test_python_env/bin/activate (test_python_env) (base) $

-- To exit the virtual python environment, you should run $ deactivate command.
+- To exit the virtual python environment, you should run the $ deactivate command.